zuo/unittest_expander/docs/reference.rst

      *iterable* object (i.e., an object that could be used as a ``for`` loop's subject, able to yield consecutive items) -- for example, a :term:`generator`.

-   .. deprecated:: 0.4.0

-      A parameter collection given as a tuple (i.e., an instance of the built-in type :class:`tuple` or of a subclass of it, e.g., a *named tuple*) will become *illegal* in the version *0.5.0* (note that this deprecation concerns tuples used as *parameter collections* themselves, *not* as *items* of parameter collections; the latter are -- and will be -- perfectly OK).
-      As a parameter collection, instead of a tuple, use another type (e.g., a :class:`list`).

-   .. deprecated:: 0.4.3

-      A parameter collection given as an instance of the Python 3 built-in type :class:`bytes` or :class:`bytearray` (or of a subclass thereof) will become *illegal* in the version *0.5.0*.

    Each *item* of a parameter collection is supposed to be: